jarcities/CodeJeNN/readme.md

 1. You do not need to create a virtual environment, but it is best to use one.
 This allows all dependent packages to be in one spot.

     The first way is by using conda which you can install from [Install Miniconda (official site)](https://www.anaconda.com/docs/getting-started/miniconda/install).
-Then in your terminal/shell:
+Then in your terminal/shell, create a conda environment and activate it.

     ```bash
     conda create -n codejenn python=3.11